DevAbout/dev-in-test-csharp/app/docs/guide/chapter-01/introduction-html.md

 ### Markup

 HTML is referred as a markup language.
 This is essentially because we include additional information (marks) to the page.
-It is typical for developers refer to these tags as _HTML mark-up_.
+It is typical for developers refer to these tags as _HTML markup_.

 When used correctly HTML tags provide relevant meaning to areas of a document.
 Therefore these tags are often referred to as _semantic markup_.
 Using meaningful tags is important for accessability.
 Users who are visually impaired may use a screen reader to read and navigate the site.
 Using proper semantic markup helps the screen reader to provide a coherent experience for these users.
 For more information please read the [Semantic Markup article by html.com](https://html.com/semantic-markup/).